ronoaldo/devbox/orion/README.md

 ### Security

-Choose a strong password and keep an eye on the security updates from Debian and Codebox.
-Codebox is a Node app and currently is not package as part of Debian, so it is important to keep an eye on their updates.
+Choose a strong password and keep an eye on the security updates from Debian and Eclipse Orion.

+Orion is not package as part of Debian, so it is important to keep an eye on their updates at their website: http://orion.eclipse.org/downloads/

 Also, you can change the startup script nginx template to use an SSL certificate to encrypt your connection, either by purchasing